Alfresco/docs-alfresco/ags/latest/admin/index.md

 * Capture of all electronic records: file, declare, undeclared
 * Re-categorization of an electronic record within the file plan: a move
-* Any change to any Retention Schedule (instructions): create, modify, destroy
+* Any change to any {% include tooltip.html word="retentionschedule" text="retention schedule" %} (instructions): create, modify, destroy
-* Any retention actions carried out by authorized roles: cut off, retain, transfer, review, close folder, reopen folder
+* Any retention actions carried out by authorized roles: {% include tooltip.html word="cutoff" text="cut off" %}, retain, transfer, review, close folder, reopen folder
-* The adding or removal of an object to a hold
+* The adding or removal of an object to a {% include tooltip.html word="fileplan" text="File Plan" %}
 * Any change made to any metadata associated with File Plan or electronic records, for example, change to vital record indicator
 * Amendment and deletion of metadata by a user
 * Any internal or user event triggered by the system or by the user, for example, SUPERSEDED, GAO Audit, End of Fiscal Year, and so on
 * Changes made to the access permissions
 * Creation, amendment, or deletion of a user or group
-* Changes made to the capabilities (functional access permissions)
+* Changes made to the {% include tooltip.html word="capabilities" text="capabilities" %} (functional access permissions)
 * Changes made to supplemental markings
 * Export and import
 * Deletion / destruction of records